-When you spend too much time outside, you’re bound to come across several bugs.
-Having many bees in your yard may appear to some to be a terrible thing, but bees are an important element of the ecology.
+When you spend too much time outside, you will encounter several bugs.
+Having many bees in your yard may appear terrible, but bees are an important element of the ecology.

-You may or may not realize how important bees are for pollination and keeping things in balance in your local environment.
+You may or may not realize how important bees are for pollination and keeping things balanced in your local environment.
 This is not to say that you should have beehives all over your land.

 Bees can be a bother, and having too many bees in areas of your home that you want to use can be aggravating.
 If you have bee problems near your patio deck, you may want to take certain steps to address the situation.

-Continue reading to find out how to keep bees away from your patio deck reliably.
+Continue reading to find out how to reliably keep bees away from your patio deck.
 This knowledge should allow you to enjoy your patio deck without being bothered or stung by bees.

 Common Bee Species

 Before you begin, consider determining the type of bee you have.
 Some solutions may be suitable for all bees.
-Other species, on the other hand, have specific strategies for dealing with them.
+Other species, however, have specific strategies for dealing with them.

 Ants and wasps are linked to bees.
 Bees, like these creatures, play an important role in maintaining our ecological balance and well-being.

-Bees are pollinators, which means they help plants reproduce by spreading pollen with their bodies and legs, according to Pest World for Kids.
+Bees are pollinators, which means they help plants reproduce by spreading pollen with their bodies and legs.
 We wouldn’t have flowers or foods like nuts, veggies, or fruits if bees didn’t pollinate them.

 While there are numerous bee species, the following are the most common: